rancher/rke2/docs/hardening_guide.md

 ### Ensure `protect-kernel-defaults` is set
 This is a kubelet flag that will cause the kubelet to exit if the required kernel parameters are unset or are set to values that are different from the kubelet's defaults.

-When the `profile` parameter is set, RKE2 will set the flag to true.
+When the `profile` flag is set, RKE2 will set the flag to true.

-> **Note:** `protect-kernel-defaults` is exposed a top-level parameter for RKE2.
+> **Note:** `protect-kernel-defaults` is exposed a top-level flag for RKE2.
 If you have set `profile` to "cis-1.5" and `protect-kernel-defaults` to false explicitly, RKE2 will exit with an error.

 RKE2 will also check the same kernel parameters that the kubelet does, and exit with an error following the same rules as the kubelet.
 This is done as a convenience to help the operator more quickly and easily identify what kernel parameters are violationg the kubelet defaults.